zac-oar-uq/AI-Species-Recognition-Thesis/README.md

 ## Datasets

-In all code for the project assumes that datasets are downloaded and stored under a folder names "datasets" The following datasets were used thoughout the project:
+In all code for the project assumes that datasets are downloaded and stored under a folder named "datasets" The following datasets were used thoughout the project:

 ### [carabid](https://www.kaggle.com/datasets/kmldas/insect-identification-from-habitus-images)